ultim8p/NoMongo/README.md

 # NoMongo

-A description of this package.
+Abstraction of MongoDB operations using MongoKitten & Vapor.